 The fifth and final lesson I learnt from Aliko Dangote is…

-5. He Stayed Through with one Business Before Diversifying
+5. Stay Through with one Business Before Diversifying

 One major advantage youths of today have is “strength” but then again I’ll say it’s also our Achilles heel.